dzeke/ColoradoRiverFutures/TimeToDeadPool/README.md

 Utah State University

 ## Recommended Citation
 David E. Rosenberg (2019).
-"Time to Dead Pool".
+"Time to Mead Dead Pool".
 Utah State University.
 Logan, Utah. https://github.com/dzeke/ColoradoRiverFutures.

 ## Description
 **TimeToDeadPool** is a steady deterministic analysis of the number of years for Lake Mead to hit one of the following conditions given a starting storage volume, steady inflow, and steady demand that includes 2019 Drought Contingency Plan reductions when Mead falls